praveen-edulakanti/Terraform-modules-ALB-Packer-Jenkins/README.md

     terraform destroy -var-file="Staging.tfvars" -auto-approve
 8) Calling Terraform from Jenkins Application is the Main Goal.
 9) aws configure command used to setup aws_access_key_id, aws_secret_access_key in the Environment variables.
+10) In Jenkins: This project is parameterized with option, Choice Parameter used to show list of QA, Staging 11)Build after other projects are built used to call other jobs sequence order i.e Terraform Plan, Terraform Apply, Application Job(Store Code in S3), Application Deployment(deploy code in ec2 instance)
+12) Jenkins Jobs shell script is able in jenkins folder in the repository.